tinuzz/wp-plugin-trackserver/readme.txt

 1. Use Wordpress' built-in plugin installer, or copy the folder from the plugin archive to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Configure the slugs that the plugin will listen on for location updates.
+1. Review the options on the 'Options' page.
-1. Configure your mobile apps and start tracking!
+1. Check out the 'Your profile' page, configure your mobile apps and start tracking!
 1. Use the shortcode [tsmap] to include maps and tracks in your posts and pages.

 == Frequently Asked Questions ==